atomix/atomix.github.io/copycat/user-manual/state-machine.md

 ### Commit cleaning

-As commands are submitted to the cluster and applied to the Raft state machine, the underlying [log][io-log] grows.
+As commands are submitted to the cluster and applied to the Raft state machine, the underlying log grows.
 Without some mechanism to reduce the size of the log, the log would grow without bound and ultimately servers would run out of disk space.
 Raft suggests a few different approaches of handling log compaction.
-Copycat uses the [log cleaning][io-log-cleaning] approach.
+Copycat uses the log cleaning approach.

 `Commit` objects are backed by entries in Copycat's replicated log.
 When a `Commit` is no longer needed by the `StateMachine`, the state machine should clean the commit from Copycat's log by calling the `clean()` method: